GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/solutions.md

   ![Alerts firing](images/Alerts-firing.png)

-### Challenge 7: What's Really UP, Doc?
+## Challenge 7: What's Really UP, Doc?

-#### Context
+### Notes & Guidance

   Before diving into this challenge, you'll need to orchestrate a bit of controlled chaos:

   1. **Fake Backend Manipulation:**  Instruct the students to configure the **fake backend** with a probability distribution that simulates excellent performance.
 This should push all SLOs into the "good" region, creating a false sense of stability.
   2. **Frontend Sabotage:**  Have the students introduce a sneaky change to the frontend code that causes 50% of the calls to the backend to fail.
 This will create a noticeable impact on user experience while leaving the backend metrics untouched.

 - **The Illusion of Perfection**